From the makers of DNScale: PostScale -- reliable email delivery for developers. PostScale

 What Is Anycast DNS?

 Anycast takes a fundamentally different approach.
 The same IP address is announced from multiple physical locations simultaneously.
-When a resolver sends a query to an anycast IP, the Internet's routing fabric delivers that packet to whichever location is topologically closest.
+When a resolver sends a query to an anycast IP, the Internet's routing fabric delivers that packet to the location selected by BGP policy and topology.

 From the resolver's perspective, nothing changes — it queries a single IP address and gets an answer.
-But behind the scenes, that query was handled by whichever point of presence (POP) offered the shortest network path.
+But behind the scenes, that query was handled by whichever point of presence (POP) won the BGP decision for that resolver's path.

-If unicast is like calling a specific phone number that rings one phone on one desk, anycast is like calling a toll-free number that connects you to the nearest call centre automatically.
+If unicast is like calling a specific phone number that rings one phone on one desk, anycast is like calling a toll-free number where the phone network decides which call centre should answer.

 How BGP Makes Anycast Work